Macro Calculator

 Should I count macros or just calories?

 Counting macros gives you more control over body composition outcomes.
 Two people eating identical calories but different macro ratios will get different results.
 If your primary goal is weight loss and simplicity matters, calorie counting alone works.
-If you want to optimize body composition, energy levels, or athletic performance, tracking macros is more effective.
+If you body composition, energy levels, or athletic performance, tracking macros is more effective.

 How many meals should I eat per day?